-- a.
-Students seeking a degree from UAFS must provide official transcripts from all colleges/universities attended (sent directly to the Registrar's Office or submitted to the Registrar's Office in an official, sealed, school envelope).
-Students should be prepared to submit course descriptions for coursework more than 15 years old.
-Official transcripts must be received by the application deadline prior to the beginning of the term in which the student wishes to enroll.
+- A completed application for admission.
+Falsifying any part of the Application for Admission and/or failing to report previous college work can prevent a student from receiving federal financial aid and/or being admitted to the University. - 2.
+Proof of immunizations (see Immunization Record). - ACT, SAT, Accuplacer, other approved placement scores, or previous college coursework demonstrating acceptable reading, English, and mathematics placement must be submitted by degree-seeking students.
+Additional testing may be required during the admission process. - Students who have fewer than 13 college credit hours are required to submit official high school transcripts or GED scores. - 5.
+College Transcripts: - Students seeking a degree from UAFS must provide official transcripts from all colleges/universities attended (Paper transcripts must be sent directly to the Registrar's Office by the issuing institution or submitted to the Registrar's Office in an official, sealed, school envelope.
+Electronic transcripts must be transmitted from a secure site formally linked to the sending institution).
+Official transcripts must be received by the admission deadline prior to the beginning of the semester in which the student wishes to enroll.
 Once submitted, students should allow 10 business days for transcripts to be evaluated.
 Students will not receive an admissions decision until official transcripts have been received and evaluated.
 Any exception to this policy must be approved by the Admissions Office in coordination with the registrar.
 In those instances when an exception is approved, a Transcript Waiver form must be completed and a hold will be placed on a student's account that prevents future enrollment and the release of official transcripts if all official transcripts are not received by June 1 (fall semester), February 1 (spring semester) or the Friday of the first week of each summer term.
 Students advised with in-progress, pre-, or corequisites must submit documentation of the final grade to the Registrar's Office by the Friday of the first week of the semester, or the student may be withdrawn from the affected course.
-A hold will be placed on a student's account that prevents enrollment and the release of official transcripts if the above deadline(s) is not met. - b.
+A hold will be placed on a student's account that prevents enrollment and the release of official transcripts if the above deadline(s) is not met.

+- b.
 Transient students (i.e., students actively enrolled in another institution who wish to enroll at UAFS for one semester) must provide an official transcript from the current institution they are attending and any official transcripts from other institutions demonstrating completion of required pre- or corequisites.
 Students advised with in-progress pre- or corequisites must show documentation of the final grade to the Registrar's Office by the Friday of the first week of the semester, or the student may be withdrawn from the affected course.
 A hold will be placed on the student's account that prevents future enrollment.
 Transient students who are enrolled and wish to enroll for the next consecutive term must apply as a transfer student and submit all required documentation for that application. - c.
 International college and university transcripts must be evaluated by an academic credential evaluation service before courses can be articulated as transfer work.
 Students should be prepared to submit course syllabi and course descriptions as they will be required for transfer work to be articulated.